MicrosoftDocs/azure-devops-docs/docs/organizations/billing/try-additional-features-vs.md

    ![Screenshot showing highlighted link to "Start free trial".](media/try-additional-features/start-free-trial.png)

-5. Select **Start free trial**.
+5. Select **Start free trial** once more in the resulting window.

 6. Assign users **Basic + Test Plans**, so they can access Test Plans during the trial.

-   During the trial, all your Basic users have full access to Test Plans.
-After trial expiration, you need to buy a Basic + Test Plans license and assign it to specific users, so they can continue using it.
+   During the trial, Test Plans users have full access to Test Plans and Basic users can execute tests only.
+After trial expiration, you need to buy a Basic + Test Plans license and assign it to specific users, so they can continue to use it.

 ## Next steps